data-integrations/bigquery-delta-plugins/docs/bigquery-cdcTarget.md

 The bucket must be in the same location as the BigQuery dataset.
 If not provided, new bucket will be created for each pipeline named as 'df-rbq-<namespace-name>-<pipeline-name>-<deployment-timestamp>'.
 Note that user will have to explicitly delete the bucket once the pipeline is deleted.

-**Staging Bucket Location**: The location where the staging gcs bucket will get created.
-For example, 'us-east1' for regional bucket, 'us' for multi-regional bucket.
-Complete list of available GCS locations can be found here https://cloud.google.com/storage/docs/locations.
-This value is ignored if the bucket already exists.

 **Service Account Key**: The contents of the service account key to use when interacting with GCS and BigQuery.
 When running on a Dataproc cluster, this can be left blank, which will use the service account